Matgoh/Web-Server-SQL/README.md

 # Testing:

-We tested our code by comparing our product to the "correct" examples in the assignment page.
-Whatever we felt like we could improve on such as color choice or text we modified.
-We did not use any unit tests, but instead debugged our code whenever it broke or asked a friend for advice.
+We tested our code by repeatedly running the web server and superficially testing by clicking the links and ensuring that it takes us to the intended screen.

 # Time Expenditures: